KRFOSS/kali-docs/nethunter/_index.md

 &nbsp;

-## 10.0 NetHunter App
+## 10.0 NetHunter Apps

+All apps can be installed through the NetHunter Store client.

-1. The NetHunter App can be found [here](https://store.nethunter.com/packages/com.offsec.nethunter/)
+1. The NetHunter Store App can be downloaded [here](https://store.nethunter.com/NetHunterStore.apk)
+2. The NetHunter Web Store can be found [here](https://store.nethunter.com/)
-2. The source code for building the NetHunter App can be found on GitLab [here](https://gitlab.com/kalilinux/nethunter/apps/kali-nethunter-app)
+3. The source code for building the NetHunter Apps can be found on GitLab [here](https://gitlab.com/kalilinux/nethunter/apps/)